Niosem/AirOS/src/desktop/README.md

 This is AirOS's Windows Manager

-## AirBoot
+## AirFlow

-AirOS's them for GRUB, Bootscreen, etc
+AirOS's Dsktop environement